|Values are valid only on day of printing.|

 This test is used as a second-tier newborn screen and to diagnose and monitor patients with Gaucher disease.

 Gaucher disease is an autosomal recessive lysosomal storage disorder caused by a deficiency of beta-glucosidase activity.
 Beta-glucosidase facilitates the lysosomal degradation of glucosylceramide (glucocerebroside) and glucopsychosine (glucosylsphingosine).
 Gaucher disease is caused by mutations in the GBA gene.
-There are 3 described types of Gaucher disease with varying clinical presentation and age of onset.
-Features of all variants of Gaucher disease include hepatosplenomegaly and hematological abnormalities.
+There are 3 described types of Gaucher disease with varying clinical presentations and age of onset from a perinatal lethal disorder to an asymptomatic type.
+Features of all types of Gaucher disease include hepatosplenomegaly and hematological abnormalities.

 Gaucher disease type I is the most common, representing more than 90% of cases.
 It is generally characterized by bone disease, hepatosplenomegaly, anemia and thrombocytopenia, coagulation abnormalities, lung disease, but no central nervous system (CNS) involvement.
-Type II (acute neuronopathic Gaucher disease) typically presents with neurologic disease, hepatosplenomegaly, and lung disease, resulting in death usually between 2 and 4 years of age.
+Gaucher disease types II and III are characterized by the presence of primary neurologic disease.
+In addition, Type II typically presents with limited psychomotor development, hepatosplenomegaly, and lung disease, resulting in death usually between 2 and 4 years of age.
 Individuals with Gaucher disease type III may present prior to 2 years of age, but the progression is not as rapid and patients may survive into the third and fourth decade.
-Further variants of Gaucher disease include a perinatal lethal form associated with skin abnormalities and nonimmune hydrops fetalis, and a cardiovascular form presenting with calcification of the aortic and mitral valves, mild splenomegaly, and corneal opacities.
+Further subtypes of Gaucher disease include a perinatal lethal form associated with skin abnormalities and nonimmune hydrops fetalis, and a cardiovascular form presenting with calcification of the aortic and mitral valves, mild splenomegaly, corneal opacities, and gaze impairment.

 Treatment is available in the form of enzyme replacement therapy and/or substrate reduction therapy for types I and III.
 These treatment options have generally made bone marrow transplantation obsolete.
 Currently, only supportive therapy is available for type II because of the inability of enzyme provided by replacement therapy to cross the blood-brain barrier.